ece362-purdue/proton-labs/lab1-gpio/README.md

 In ECE 36200, unlike prior courses, you will build on the **same** circuit in each lab.
 This allows you to build up a full development board that will help you more easily prototype designs with a variety of external components.  **Therefore, it is very important that you follow the layout we provide in the lab manual.**  This will make it easier for you to debug your circuit, and for your TAs to help you debug your circuit.
 It will also ensure you have space for all your components as long as you follow the layout.  **TAs will not help with complex wiring if it does not follow the required layout.**

-At this point, you should have only the Pico 2 development board and a reset pushbutton on your breadboard.
+At this point, you should have only the Proton development board and a reset pushbutton on your breadboard.
 In this lab, we'll add two pushbuttons to the left of the reset button, LEDs on the lowest breadboard in series with current-limiting resistors, and the keypad towards the top of the breadboard.
 This schematic shows the required layout for the lab:

 ![lab1-schem.png](lab1_schem.png)

-To match the pin numbers on the schematic, the pinout for your Pico 2 can be found [here](https://datasheets.raspberrypi.com/pico/Pico-2-Pinout.pdf).
+To match the pin numbers on the schematic, the pinout for your Proton can be found [here](https://datasheets.raspberrypi.com/pico/Pico-2-Pinout.pdf).
 We **strongly recommend** you bookmark links like these for quicker access.
 It is possible to create a bookmark folder in your browser and add links to datasheets, the lab manual, and other resources you use frequently.
 This will save you time in the long run.

 **Be careful as you match the pin numbers while wiring your circuit** - the numbers on the schematic are the GPIO numbers, **not** the physical pin numbers.
 For example, when connecting the left pushbutton on the schematic to the Pico 2, you will connect it to GP20, not physical pin 20.
 This is because in the code, the GPIO numbers are how we reference the pins.
 There's also pins like RUN, VBUS, VSYS, GND that aren't GPIO pins, so you can't use them in your code.

 > [!TIP]
-> The original Pico 2 board from Raspberry Pi does not etch the pin numbers on the physical board, which is not great when you're ensuring the correct pins are connected.
+> The original Proton board from Raspberry Pi does not etch the pin numbers on the physical board, which is not great when you're ensuring the correct pins are connected.
 If you take a closer look at the pins on the board, you'll notice that the GPIO pins have **circular castellations** whereas the ground pins have **square castellations**.
 Use those to guide you by starting your pin counting from one of them rather than from the end so that it's less tedious.
 The pinout diagram shows this as well:
 >
 > ![castellations](castellations.png)
 >